greeta-twitter-01/twitter-api/README.md

 - If everything is sussessful, containers `cp-server` and `cp-schema-registry` should be running without errors and container `cp-kafka` should finish its job and exit without errors.
 - if any of the containers has exited with errors, run `docker-compose up -d` again
 - if any of the containers stopped responding (check the logs), remove container (docker stop, docker rm ) and run `docker-compose up -d` again
-- For example, if `kafka-to-elastic-service` stopped with errors, just run `docker-compose up -d` again